x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 # Exchange Emergency Mitigation (EM) service

-The Exchange Emergency Mitigation (EM) service is a service that helps to keep your Exchange Servers secure by applying mitigations to address any potential threats against your servers.
-It uses the cloud-based Mitigation Service endpoint to apply and download the mitigations and to collect and send diagnostic data to Microsoft.
+The Exchange Emergency Mitigation service (EM service) is to help keep your Exchange Servers secure by applying mitigations to address any potential threats against your servers.
+It uses the cloud-based Office Config Service (OCS) to check for and download available mitigations and to send diagnostic data to Microsoft.

-The Exchange EM service runs as a Windows service on your Exchange Server.
-When you install the September 2021 (or later) CU of Exchange Server 2016 or Exchange Server 2019, the EM service will be installed automatically on servers with the Mailbox role.
+The EM service runs as a Windows service on an Exchange Mailbox server.
+When you install the September 2021 (or later) CU on Exchange Server 2016 or Exchange Server 2019, the EM service will be installed automatically on servers with the Mailbox role.
 The EM service will not be installed on Edge Transport servers.

-The use of the Exchange EM service is optional.
-If you do not want to automatically apply mitigations to your servers, this feature can be disabled.
+The use of the EM service is optional.
+If you do not want Microsoft to automatically apply mitigations to your Exchange servers, this feature can be disabled.

 ## 	Mitigations